 Make your next presentation naked

-Onsens (hot springs) are ubiquitous in Japan and part of the culture.
+Onsens (hot springs) are ubiquitous in Japan and an important part of culture.
 The act of getting naked and soaking in the bath with others is a means of communication.
-In Japanese it's called "Hadaka no tsukiai" (Communication in the nude).
-With "Hadaka no tsukiai," to soak with others in your in-group is to freely expose everything and communicate the "naked truth."
+In Japanese it's called Hadaka no tsukiai (Communication in the nude).
+With Hadaka no tsukiai, to soak with others in your in-group is to freely expose everything and communicate the "naked truth."
 Naked, we are all the same regardless of rank.
-In theory at least, this kind of "exposure" leads to better, more honest communication.
+In theory at least, this kind of exposure leads to better, more honest communication.

-This got me thinking: What if we thought of designing and delivering business presentations in a way that was more "naked" as well?
+This got me thinking: What if we thought of designing and delivering business presentations in a way that was more naked as well?
 A way that was simpler, fresher — perhaps even a bit cheeky — and far more satisfying to both presenter and audience.
 That is, in a way that was freer.
 Free from worry.
 Free from anxiety over what other people will think.
 Free from self-doubt.
 Free from tricks and gimmicks and the pressure to pull those off.
 Free from hiding behind anything (including slides) and the fear of possible exposure that accompanies such hiding.
 Remove all encumbrances, be in the moment, naked...and connect.

 Being naked